woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/how-checkout-processes-an-order.md

 If there are no errors, the `checkout_after_processing_with_success` event is triggered.
 This is where other plugins can run some code after the checkout process has been successful.

-Any event listeners registered on the `checkout_after_processing_with_successs` event will be executed.
+Any event listeners registered on the `checkout_after_processing_with_success` event will be executed.
 If there are no errors from the event listeners, `setComplete` action is called on the `checkout` data store to set the status to `complete` (step 13).
 An event listener can also return an error here, which will be displayed to the user.

 ### 12\.
 Emit the `checkout_after_processing_with_error` event [:file_folder:](https://github.com/woocommerce/woocommerce-blocks/blob/4af2c0916a936369be8a4f0044683b90b3af4f0d/assets/js/data/checkout/thunks.ts#L104-L116)